 Moving with pets can seem virtually impossible, especially if you own a cat.
 Most cats don’t like car rides.
 Getting them into their carrier (or even into the car) can be

 virtually impossible.
-Even if you figure out how to get your feline friend into your new home without getting scratched, Mr. Whiskers is likely to suffer some confusion and depression with his “new territory.”
+Even if you figure out how to get your feline friend into your new home without getting scratched, Mr. Whiskers will likely suffer some confusion and depression with his “new territory.”

-Follow these tips to make the move as easy as possible.
+Follow these tips to make a move as easy as possible.

 Getting Your Cat into the Carrier

 Start by getting your cat into a single room.
-This will prevent him from rushing off every time you try to get him into the carrier.
-Ideally, the room should be empty so there are no places for Mr. Whiskers to hide.
+This will prevent him from rushing off whenever you try to get him into the carrier.
+Ideally, the room should be empty, so there are no places for Mr. Whiskers to hide.

-Getting your cat into the carrier can be rather difficult.
+Getting your cat into the carrier can be rather tricky.
 If your cat is particularly aggressive, you may have only two options:

 - Drop a towel on your cat and wrap it around him, preventing scratches.
 Then, put him in his carrier.